SUPPORT GROUPS LAUNCHING

 The Difference Between Group Therapy And A Support Group

 Support Groups and Group Therapy share many common characteristics.
 They both involve people coming together to share their experiences in a non-judgemental environment.
-However, the main difference between Group Therapy and a Support Group lies in the fact that Group Therapy is run by a professional who is trained and accredited with the ability to conduct psychotherapy, while a Support Group is for a community with similar problems coming together to share them.
+However, the main difference between Group Therapy and a Support Group lies in the fact that Group Therapy is run by a professional who is trained and accredited with the ability to conduct psychotherapy.

-While the majority of SADAG’s Support Group Leaders are patients, or ex-patients themselves who have experienced difficulties with their own mental health or the mental health of a loved one, we do have Support Groups that are run by mental health practitioners.
-These mental health practitioners do not run their groups in the capacity of mental health practitioners.
+The majority of SADAG’s Support Group Leaders are patients and ex-patients who have experienced difficulties with their own Mental Health or the Mental Health of a loved one.
+We do have Support Groups that are run by Mental Health practitioners, however, these practitioners don’t not run their Groups in the capacity of Mental Health practitioners, but rather as Support Group Leaders, where they are as much a Member of the Group as anyone else.

 Why is a Support Group so important in your community?